opral/monorepo/inlang/source-code/plugins/i18next/README.md

 # What does this plugin do?

 This plugin works with [i18next](https://inlang.com/m/kl95463j) to read and write messages.
-It also determines how translation functions and namespaces are parsed and handled by the IDE extension.
+It also determines how translation functions and namespaces are parsed and handled by [Sherlock](https://inlang.com/m/r7kp499g/app-inlang-ideExtension) – a helpful i18n VS Code extension.

 ## Manual Installation